Step 1 - Prepare to engage

 • opportunities to maximise

-• any relevant background or history to consider
+• Any relevant background or history to consider.

 • Which location or area does this apply to?